Jadenkkk/Funding_Arb_CS50/README.md

   - Shows long/short positions for each trade
   - Updates in real-time

+- **Top Arbitrage APR History (Line Chart)**
+  - Visualizes the APR history of the top 5 arbitrage coins over time as a line chart
+  - Helps users track how arbitrage opportunities evolve

 - **Hourly Top Arbitrage APR (Bar Chart)**
-  - Visualizes, for each hour, the coin with the highest arbitrage APR and its value
+  - Shows, for each hour, the coin with the highest arbitrage APR and its value as a bar chart
-  - Helps users spot the best arbitrage opportunities over time
+  - Makes it easy to spot the best hourly arbitrage opportunities

 ## Tech Stack